 A number of parcel breakdowns have already occurred in this area through the lot split and parcel map procedures.
-Lots approved in this area range from 1 to 5 acres in size and are being sold as small ranchettes.
+Lots approved range from 1 to 5 acres in size and are being sold as small ranchettes.
 From February 1971 to date, there have been a total of 35 lots created through lot split and parcel map procedure in the plan area.

-In 1971, a request was made to change the then existing A-1 (Agricultural) Zone to R-A-100 (Rural Residential with 2-1/2 acre minimum parcel size) Zone.
+In 1971, a request was made to change the then existing A-1 (Agricultural) Zone to R-A-100 (Rural Residential, 100,000 square feet minimum parcel size) Zone.
 This change of zone was subsequently denied.
-In June of 1973, the Board of Supervisors replaced A-1 Zoning in this area with Interim AE-80 and ordered that a study be undertaken.
+In June of 1973, the Board of Supervisors replaced A-1 Zoning in this area with Interim AE-80 (Agricultural, 80 acre minimum parcel size) Zoning and ordered that a study be undertaken.